-This section identifies ROCF-transfer service support for capabilities that responds to these security concerns in the areas of data privacy, data integrity, authentication, access control, availability of resources, and auditing.
+This subsection identifies ROCF service support for capabilities that responds to these security concerns in the areas of data privacy, data integrity, authentication, access control, availability of resources, and auditing.

-2.8.2.1 Data Privacy (also known as Confidentiality)
+2.8.2.2 Data Privacy (also known as Confidentiality)

-This SLE ROCF transfer service specification does not define explicit data privacy requirements or capabilities to ensure data privacy.
+This ROCF service specification does not define explicit data privacy requirements or capabilities to ensure data privacy.
 Data privacy is expected to be ensured outside of the SLE transfer service layer, by the mission application processes that communicate over the SLE transfer service, in the underlying communications service that lies under the SLE transfer service, or some combination of both.
 For example, mission application processes might apply end-to-end encryption to the contents of the CCSDS space link data units carried as data by the SLE transfer service.
 Alternatively or in addition, the network connection between the SLE entities might be encrypted to provide data privacy in the underlying communication network.

-2.8.2.2 Data Integrity
+2.8.2.3 Data Integrity

-The SLE ROCF transfer service defines and enforces a strict sequence of operations that constrain the ability of a third party to inject operation invocations or returns into the transfer service association between a service user and provider (see 4.2.2).
-This constrains the ability of a third party to seize control of an active ROCF transfer service instance without detection.
+The ROCF service defines and enforces a strict sequence of operations that constrain the ability of a third party to inject operation invocations or returns into the transfer service association between a service user and provider (see 4.2.2).
+This constrains the ability of a third party to seize control of an active ROCF service instance without detection.

-The SLE ROCF transfer service requires that the underlying communications service transfer data in sequence, completely and with integrity, without duplication, with flow control that notifies the application layer in the event of congestion, and with notification to the application layer in the event that communication between the service user and the service provider is disrupted (see 1.3.1).
+The ROCF service requires that the underlying communications service transfer data in sequence, completely and with integrity, without duplication, with flow control that notifies the application layer in the event of congestion, and with notification to the application layer in the event that communication between the service user and the service provider is disrupted (see 1.3.1).
 No specific mechanisms are identified, as they will be an integral part of the underlying communications service.

-2.8.2.3 Authentication
+2.8.2.4 Authentication

-This-SLE ROCF-transfer service specification defines authentication requirements (see 3.1.5 and 4.1.7), and defines initiator-identifier, responder-identifier, invoker-credentials, and performer-credentials parameters of the service operation invocations and returns that are used to perform SLE transfer service authentication.
-The procedure by which SLE transfer service operation invocations and returns are authenticated is described in annex F of the Cross Support Service Green Book (reference [F2]) reference [F6].
+This ROCF service specification defines authentication requirements (see 3.1.5 and 4.1.7), and defines initiator-identifier, responder-identifier, invoker-credentials, and performer-credentials parameters of the service operation invocations and returns that are used to perform SLE transfer service authentication.
+The procedure by which SLE transfer service operation invocations and returns are authenticated is described in reference [F5].
 The SLE transfer service authentication capability can be selectively set to authenticate at one of three levels: authenticate every invocation and return, authenticate only the BIND operation invocation and return, or perform no authentication.
 Depending upon the inherent authentication available from the underlying communication network, the security environment in which the SLE service user and provider are operating, and the security requirements of the spaceflight mission, the SLE transfer service authentication level can be adapted by choosing the SLE operation invocations and returns that shall be authenticated.
 Furthermore, the mechanism used for generating and checking the credentials and thus the level of protection against masquerading (simple or strong authentication) can be selected in accordance with the results of a threat analysis.

-2.8.2.4 Access Control
+2.8.2.5 Access Control

-This-SLE ROCF-transfer service specification defines access control requirements (see 3.1.4 and 4.1.6), and defines initiator-identifier and responder-identifier parameters of the service operation invocations and returns that are used to perform SLE transfer service access control.
-The procedure by which access to SLE transfer services is controlled is described in annex F of the Cross Support Service Green Book (reference [F2]).
+This ROCF service specification defines access control requirements (see 3.1.4 and 4.1.6), and defines initiator-identifier and responder-identifier parameters of the service operation invocations and returns that are used to perform SLE transfer service access control.

-2.8.2.5 Availability of Resources
+2.8.2.6 Availability of Resources